manavortex/FurnitureCatalogue/CONTRIBUTING.md

 5. On the left, select "manavortex/FurnitureCatalogue"
 6. On the right, select "yourusername/FurnitureCatalogue"
 7. Click "Create Pull Request"
-8. If you haven't heard from me (or there's a new FurC release) within a week, do get in touch to remind me.
+8. If you haven't heard from us (or there's a new FurC release) within a week, do get in touch to remind us

 # Troubleshooting